Your Child's Skin Deserves Special Care and Attention

 When your child has a skin condition, everything matters, and the dermatology department here at Nationwide Children’s Hospital is here to help.

-The Division of Dermatology at Nationwide Children’s diagnoses and treats skin problems in children through age 21.
+The Division of Dermatology at Nationwide Children’s diagnoses and treats skin problems in children ages 0-18.
 We provide comprehensive, expert care for common childhood skin diseases as well as rare dermatologic disorders.

 The dermatology clinic strives to make a child’s visit as painless as possible.
 Though some minor procedures and tests are necessary to help us diagnose skin problems, we perform them with the least invasive technique possible.